 PhD in Nursing

-The School of Nursing at the Okanagan Campus has pioneered flexible delivery methods for graduate students in the Okanagan region and has significant experience in providing high quality graduate education to students within the province, across Canada, and internationally.
+The School of Nursing at UBCO has pioneered flexible delivery methods for graduate students in the Okanagan region and has significant experience in providing high quality graduate education to students within the province, across Canada, and internationally.
 The primary methods of instruction for the PhD in Nursing include:

 • Graduate seminars